Security Considerations for a SQL Server Installation

 Using the correct file system increases security.
 For SQL Server installations, you should do the following tasks:

 If you use EFS, database files will be encrypted under the identity of the account running SQL Server.
 Only this account will be able to decrypt the files.
-If you must change the account that runs SQL Server, you should first decrypt the files under the old account and then re-encrypt them under the new account.
+If you must change the account that runs SQL Server, you must first decrypt the files under the old account and then re-encrypt them under the new service account.

 Disable NetBIOS and Server Message Block